-International MA Programme of Contemporary Art
+MACA – Master of Contemporary Art

-- Author-focussed tutoring for contemporary artists
+- Author-focused tutoring for contemporary artists

 - A critical discursive environment for discussions about making, displaying and thinking about contemporary art and contemporary society

-Everything is close; everything is possible.
+Why Estonia? – Everything is close, everything is possible.

 (And it is even not too difficult to reach the President, if this would be important for your art.)

-Do not hesitate to apply if:
+Do not hesitate to apply for the programme if: